Product Overview:

-While Casio has done an admirable job of breaking into the higher end digital market over the last several years, they’ve been more widely recognized as one of the big players in the entry level and intermediate digital piano market for quite some time.
-Casio has consistently brought instruments to market that embody exceptional value, especially when compared to other manufacturer’s operating in this market such as Korg and Yamaha.
-The Casio Privia PX-S3000 digital piano is their latest entry to the intermediate, $1,000 market, and does a lot to preserve Casio‘s reputation as one of the leaders in this part of the market.
+While Casio has done an admirable job of breaking into the higher-end digital market over the last several years, they’ve been more widely recognized as one of the big players in the entry-level and intermediate digital piano market for quite some time.
+Casio has consistently brought instruments to market that embody exceptional value, especially when compared to other manufacturers operating in this market such as Korg and Yamaha.
+The Casio Privia PX-S3000 digital piano is their new offering to the intermediate, $1,000 market, and does a lot to preserve Casio’s reputation as one of the leaders in this class.

-The Privia digital pianos are known for offering a surprisingly realistic grand piano sound for the price point, and the PX-S3000 takes this a step further with a more refined, highly satisfying sound engine.
-Combined with a newly upgraded Smart Scaled Hammer Action Keyboard, equipped with ebony and ivory key textures, you can feel confident playing on an instrument with uncompromising piano touch regardless of what weather or climate conditions may dictate.
+The Privia digital pianos are well regarded in the industry for offering a surprisingly realistic grand piano sound when considering the low cost and what was previously available here, and the PX-S3000 takes this a step further with a more refined, highly satisfying sound engine.
+Combined with an updated Smart Scaled Hammer Action Keyboard, equipped with ebony and ivory key textures, you can feel confident playing on an instrument with uncompromising piano touch no matter what type of unique playing situation you happen to find yourself in.

-Casio really addressed modern design concerns here too – the PX-S3000’s control interface only lights up when the power button is pressed, leaving a sleek aesthetically pleasing unibody appearance, another difference from the previous generation Privias.
+Casio really addressed modern design concerns here as well – the PX-S3000’s control interface lights up only when the power button is depressed, leaving a sleek aesthetically pleasing unibody appearance, another difference from the previous generation Privias.

 Piano Action

-The PX-S3000 features a brand new key action by Casio called the Smart Scaled Hammer Action Keyboard, and features Casio‘s proprietary key scaling system.
-Interestingly, this action features a double sensor action as opposed to the triple sensor found in other, older Privia pianos.
-With this in mind, Casio has likely intended this piano to be used by folks that might not have a ton of acoustic playing experience, or as a lightweight, highly portable and versatile gigging or rehearsal instrument for those on the go.
+The PX-S3000 features a brand new key action by Casio which they’re calling the Smart Scaled Hammer Action Keyboard, and features Casio’s proprietary key scaling system.
+Interestingly, this action features a dual sensor action as opposed to the triple sensor found in other, older Privia pianos.
+With this in mind, Casio has likely intended this piano to be used by folks that might not have a ton of acoustic playing experience, or as a lightweight, highly portable, and versatile gigging instrument for those on the go.

-The texture on the white keys is a definite improvement over previous entries in the Privia series, and feels much closer to ivory.
-The weighting feels very good, and despite the downgrade to a double sensor, this is still a solid action with good touch response.
+The feeling of the white keys is a definite improvement over previous entries in the Privia series and feels much closer to ivory.
+The weighting feels very good, and despite the downgrade to a dual sensor, this is still a solid action with a good touch response.

-A potential drawback with the PX-S3000 is that in their attempt to streamline the control surface and create a highly aesthetic appearance, Casio has wound up with a system that relies on a bunch of different shortcut commands to access various sounds.
-This is a minor complaint, but it’s important to keep in mind that you’ll need to have the owner’s manual close by when you’re getting familiar with this instrument.
-This being said, Casio has developed the Chordana Play app which allows you to control the instrument remotely, and this is easily accessible via the instrument’s built in Bluetooth capabilities.
+A potential drawback with the PX-S3000 is that navigation system uses different shortcut commands to access various sounds.
+Minor complaint?
+Sure, but it’s important to keep in mind that you’ll need to have the owner’s manual close by when you’re getting familiar with this instrument.
+This being said, Casio has developed the Chordana Play app which means the user can control the interface remotely, and this is easily accessible via the instrument’s built-in Bluetooth capabilities.

-There are a whopping 700 on-board sounds, such as electric piano, harpsichord and various synths, which are all quite nice, but another notable observation, the various sound patches are not normalized to one another with regards to volume, so you may have to do some adjusting when switching between tones.
+There are a whopping 700 sounds to choose from, such as electric piano, and various synths, all of solid quality.
 There’s even an arpeggiator here, making this a viable option for EDM musicians.

-There is also a class compliant USB port if you would like to transmit MIDI information.
-Beyond the damper pedal or optional 3-pedal unit, the PX-S3000 allows for the connection an expression pedal for a greater degree of versatility.
+There is also a class-compliant USB port if you would like to transmit MIDI information.
+Beyond the damper pedal or optional 3-pedal unit, the PX-S3000 allows for the connection of an expression pedal for a greater degree of versatility.

 Notable Features